 What is the best way to find a London handyman?
 There is so much choice in the capital that finding your best option can feel like looking for a needle in a haystack, but there is an easier way.
 With Plentific, you can find your ideal hire in barely any time at all.
 Once you post your job, some of the best handymen in your local area will be in touch to offer bespoke quotes.
 Comparing your options is also easy, as each Plentific tradesman has their own profile where you can view their customer reviews, past projects and professional qualifications.
-By hiring a ‘Verified’ Pro, you can also qualify for the Plentific Guarantee, which can protect your project from start to finish.
+Every job booked via Plentific will also be covered by the Plentific Guarantee.

 A local handyman in London can follow leads in and around Barking and Dagenham, Barnet, Bexley, Bromley, Camden, Croydon, Ealing, Greenwich, Hackney, Hammersmith and Fulham, Haringey, Islington, Kensington and Chelsea, Kingston upon Thames, Lambeth, Lewisham, Merton, Southwark, Sutton, Wandsworth and Westminster.